Just van Rossum: FF InstantTypes

 In 1992, LettError released a series of five fonts designed exclusively by Just van Rossum.
 The InstantTypes collection consisted of typefaces developed by digitizing the text on various household items including: cardboard boxes (FF Karton), children's stamps (FF Stamp Gothic), and Dymo label tape (FF Dynamoe).

 Twin

 In 2002, the Design Institute at the University of Minnesota held a competition between six typeface designers to promote the upcoming 2003 Twin Cities Design Celebration.
 The designers were each asked to develop a proposal for a font that would represent Minneapolis and St. Paul.
-Just van Rossum and Erik van Blokland collaborated on the font Twin which won win the competition.
+Just van Rossum and Erik van Blokland collaborated on the font Twin which won the competition.
 Twin was a typeface whose characteristics would be procedurally generated by a "Panchromatic Hybrid Style Alternator".
 The software used internet data regarding the Twin Cities such as current reported air temperature to determine the shape and style of the final glyphs.